admazzola/super-degen-run/ARCHITECTURE.md

 TODO

+-chunks are not being produced in the Z direction?
+They are being produced but not attached or rendered..

 - server needs to do worldgen
 - Client loads in and realizes it doesnt have data for nearby chunks - it will ask the server for them [array of chunk Ids]
 - THe server will respond to the request for those chunks' data and will send it to the client